antsago/MERNStack/README.md

 a long way to prevent integration errors.
 What is missing for full confidence are end to end tests of the whole deployed application (with cypress and docker?).
 - CI (Husky, Travis?) / CD: as another filter to prevent errors form creeping in.
-- Nextjs alternative?: as it happens to most libraries that do a lot of things, nextjs is amazing at letting you start very fast, but the moment you need something more custom (which in my experience always happens) you have to fight against the framework that used to manage it for you.
+- Nextjs alternative?: as it happens to most libraries that manage a lot of things, nextjs is amazing at letting you start very fast, but the moment you need something more custom (which in my experience happens for any non-sample application) you have to fight against the framework that used to do it for you (e.g. tsconfig)
 - Logging.